Post Updated February 2013

 People all around the world are joining in and supporting the notion of cutting back on meat to improve personal health as well as the health of the planet.
 If YOU support Meatless Monday, take the pledge here and ask your friends, family, school and workmates to do the same.

 - Reduced Fossil Fuel Consumption– If everyone in the USA switched to taking meat out of their diet one day a week, it would save approximately 45 billion gallons of petrol per year

-- Reduce Water Usage- Meat protein uses over ten times more water then vegetable protein.
-It is estimated that it takes 2400 liters of water to produce a 450g hamburger (enough water for a four-hour shower)
+- Reduce Water Usage- Meat protein uses over ten times more water than vegetable protein.
+It is estimated that it takes 2400 litres of water to produce a 450g hamburger (enough water for a four-hour shower)

 - Reduce Antibiotic Use in Livestock – In 2010 the Food and Drug Administration (FDA) released data that stated that of the antibiotics sold in 2009 for both people and food animals, almost 80% were reserved for livestock and poultry.
 That’s 13.1 million kg of antibiotics used for animal food compared to 3.3 million for human use.
 Did somebody say antibiotic resistance?!